spanners/dissertation/links.markdown

 Light Table is an open source programming tool that lets programmers see the results of their code as their write it.
-It’s not an entirely new idea.
+It's not an entirely new idea.
 In the mid-1960s, an educational tool called Logo gave programming students immediate feedback.
-More recently, languages like the kid friendly Scratch and artist friendly Processing have offered a kind of visual feedback, giving coders more insight into their programs as they’re written.
+More recently, languages like the kid friendly Scratch and artist friendly Processing have offered a kind of visual feedback, giving coders more insight into their programs as they're written.

 But applying those ideas to professional software -- complex applications with